 Mama’s Tea Cakes

-A friend recently asked if I had a recipe for Tea Cakes and I told her, “No, but my mother-in-law does!”
-These flat, dense, large cookies made with flour, sugar, butter, milk, eggs, and flavoring quickly becomes a frequent request from those my mother-in-law, Clarice Hartshorn (I call her Mom), shares them with.
+A friend recently asked if I had a recipe for Tea Cakes and I told her, “No, but I know who does!”

-When she first set out to find a recipe for these traditional southern molasses (or syrup here) flavored pastry she went to a cookbook that was published in 1978 by women of First Assembly of God in Minden, LA.
+Mom found the recipe for these traditional southern molasses (or syrup) flavored pastries from a cookbook published in 1978.
+It was by the Women of First Assembly of God in Minden, LA.
 So this recipe comes from Louisiana by way of my Mississippi mother-in-law.

 Mama’s Tea Cakes